mariananeves/clef19ehealth-task1/README.md

 Each line should start with the document id, followed by a TAB (if any prediciton is available for the document), and followed by the ICD-10 codes separated by the pipe symbol (|).

-The output file (<out_file>, if default file) will inlude a record of all true positives, false positives and false negative, as well as the scores (precision, recall, f-score).
+The output file (<out_file>) includes a record of all true positives, false positives and false negative, as well as the scores (precision, recall, f-score).